Contact us today for your Free Quote

 20th – World Bee Day

-The goal of World Bee Day is to recognize the crucial role that bees play in supporting biodiversity, food security, and the economy, and to promote the conservation and sustainable use of bees and other pollinators.
+Recognising the crucial role that bees and other pollinators play in supporting biodiversity, food security, and the economy.
+It promotes the conservation and sustainable use of these vital insects.

 22nd – International Day of Biodiversity

-The International Day of Biodiversity is an annual observance held on May 22nd to raise awareness about the importance of biodiversity and to promote the conservation and sustainable use of the planet’s biological diversity.
+Held on May 22nd, this UN day raises awareness about the importance of biodiversity, the variety of life on Earth and promotes the conservation and sustainable use of the planet’s biological resources.

 23rd – World Turtle Day

-The goal of World Turtle Day is to promote the conservation and protection of turtles and tortoises and their habitats.
-The day is an opportunity to raise awareness about the threats facing turtles, including habitat loss, poaching, and climate change, and to encourage individuals, organizations, and governments to take action to protect them.
+Promotes the conservation and protection of turtles and tortoises and their habitats.
+The day is an opportunity to raise awareness about threats like habitat loss, poaching, and climate change.

 30 Days Wild